flytegg/twilight/README.md

 ```
 This file determines whether to use your dev .env or your prod .env.

-If you do not use this different environments feature, then it will just use the .env (or whatever you specify the name as with `prodEnvFileName`)
+If you do not use this different environments feature, then it will just use the .env (or whatever you specify the name as with `prodEnvFileName`).

 Throughout your project you can use `Environment.get("VARIABLE")` to retrieve a value from your environment variables.